What Is Ptosis?

 “Dr. Liu is a gifted and talented surgeon.
 He makes you feel comfortable and at ease because of his calm disposition.
 I had my upper and lower eyes done and I couldn’t be happier.
 Even after the first week everyone complimented me on how great I looked.” – C.H. on Eye Ptosis Surgery

 “Dr. Liu is a patient, efficient and generous doctor.
 He did not rush through my appointment and took the time to answer my many questions without hesitation.
 Further, he went above and beyond my reasons for being there by introducing many different options that are now available.
 His staff mirrors the efficiency of Dr. Liu.
 Very kind, considerate women willing to answer any concerns you may have, and to make certain the concerns are made know to Dr. Liu” – L.F. on Eye Ptosis Surgery

 Schedule A Consultation In Beverly Hills

-Please call our office today to schedule a one-on-one consultation with Dr. Liu or Dr. Kwon and discover why our patients say they offer the top surgery for ptosis repair that Los Angeles has available.
+Please call our office today to schedule a one-on-one consultation with Dr. Liu or Dr. Kwon and discover why our patients say they offer the top surgery for ptosis repair in Los Angeles.